Import MAT-Files into MATLAB

 Data loss occurs when:

 The total file size exceeds the available SD card storage capacity.

 The signal logging rate is faster than the SD card writing speed.

-conventional MAT-files.
-For example, you can load and plot data points using
+You can load and plot the data points from these MAT-files using the